ArchitectAK/RxKotlin-RxJava2-Android-Samples/README.md

 * `Merge` -> Combine multiple Observables into one by merging their emissions
 * `Defer` -> The Defer operator waits until an observer subscribes to it, and then it generates an Observable, typically with an Observable factory function.
 It does this afresh for each subscriber, so although each subscriber may think it is subscribing to the same Observable, in fact each subscriber gets its own individual sequence.
 * `Distinct` -> Suppress duplicate items emitted by an Observable
+* `Replay Subject` -> Replays events (in a configurable bounded or unbounded manner) to current and late Observers.

 * Coming More
 ## TODO